sib-swiss/sib-tech-blog/_posts/2017-08-21-bioinformatics-with-spark.markdown

 #### FASTA to TSV converter in python

-The [python-script][python-script] below was used to convert UniProt FASTA files to TSV format for a better understanding of this tutorial.
+The python-script below was used to convert UniProt FASTA files to TSV format to make the data easier to process in this tutorial.

 {% highlight python %}
 import sys